All the Single Ladies

 Full disclosure relevant to this week's theme - I am married.
 I know.
 What a loss for men everywhere who wanted to hear about womaning day and night.

 But there was a time when I was single, and how.
 I come from a Punjabi family and, as Bollywood has reliably informed the entire country, Punjabis live to dance at weddings.
-I, however, laid all shava shava dreams of my relatives to dust by staying single well beyond my marital expiry date.
+I, however, stayed single well beyond my marital expiry date and laid all shava shava dreams of my relatives to dust.

-My job was exciting and allowed me to travel all over the country.
-While I was busy enjoying the good life, a guy I met asked me out.
+My job was exciting and demanded extensive travel.
+A guy I met around this time asked me out.
 I thought he was cool, so I said yes.
-A few days later, I casually mentioned over an online chat with him that I was planning to write the UPSC exam the next year.
+A few days later, I casually mentioned to him over text that I was planning to write the UPSC exam the next year.
 He made some customary encouraging noises, but the date we were supposed to go on was never brought up again.

-"No man wants to marry a woman smarter than him.", he told me later.
+"No man wants to marry a woman smarter than him.", he told me.

-I did not want to break his heart by telling him that almost every man in the world is married to a woman smarter than him.
+I had one foot out the door so I did not break it to him that almost every man in the world is married to a woman smarter than him.

 “Beti ki kamaayi” (The daughter's money)